Matheo2604/openClone/README.md

 ## 3 - Usage

+The project is managable through the web interface or in CLI (Script will be made to make the user admin experiences easier)

 ### 3.1 - How to Boot in PXE Mode

+You'll need to enable PXE or Network boot in your Bios/UEFI it's advise to for people that's going to use frequently ISO to put Pxe/Network boot first in there boot order

 ### 3.2 - How to Use Our Maintenance Linux

+When booting on your client machine choose to boot on the "Maintenance Linux" option, then you'll have a graphical interface to manage your client or you can chose tu use CLI to use your own commande

 ### 3.3 - How to Add an OS

 ## 4 - Troubleshooting